talon-one/talon_one.rb/README.md

  - `TalonOne::Integration::Client` is used to feed customer activities (e.g.
    purchasing items or referring friends) into the Talon.One platform so that your marketing campaigns can react to these events.
-Authentication for the Integration API is done with a Shop ID and secret key.
+Authentication for the Integration API is done with an Application ID and secret key.

  - `TalonOne::Management::Client` is used to create and manipulate campaigns, coupons, and user accounts on the Talon.One platform.
 Unlike the integration